ummeabiha/ExpenseAnalyzer/README.md

 - Python (Flask) for the backend
 - SQLAlchemy for ORM and database management
 - Azure SQL Database for data storage
-- HTML/CSS and Bootstrap for frontend design
+- HTML/CSS for frontend design
 - ExchangeRate API for real-time currency conversion

 ## Prerequisites